 Amongst the many accolades we can hand out to the year 2020, officially becoming a runner is at the top of my list (honorable mentions will be given to Asher eating a silicone loofa and you know that whole Covid thing).
 But alas I’ve been on this journey for quite a while now.
 I’ve walked a half marathon, done my fair share of 5ks and failed at completing Couch to 5k every single time I tried it.
 So how exactly did I get past my hot mess of a running past and finally embrace my new habit?
 Well that’s exactly what we’re going to talk about today.

 I’m dropping all my beginner running tips including how I finally fell in love with running, the best gear, what actually makes it easier to run and the ways I’ve learned to make it my own.
-Plus, I’m sharing how I sharing how to make running suck less aka how to avoid shin splints, my go to picks for cross training and my favorite running classes to help expand your skills.
+Plus, we need to talk about how to make running suck less aka how to avoid shin splints, my go to picks for cross training and my favorite running classes to help expand your skills.